goatfanboi23/whs_robotic_designlab/README.md

 # whs_robotic_designlab

 Okay.
-I am bad at writing, so you will soon find out, but here are the somewhat cohesive instructions for using this code.
+I am bad at writing, grammar, and spelling.
+This is why I am a programmer.
+No one cares if you spell a varaible wrong as long as you spell it wrong *constantly*.
+On that note, here are the somewhat cohesive instructions for using this code.

 ## First:
 Clone the repo.